-Now reads: "iv) For individuals being treated for hypothyroidism, monitoring with TSH and fT4 testing every 6 weeks upon dosage change and annually in stable individuals."
+Central hypothyroidism and secondary hypothyroidism are the same, for clarity, wrapped former CC1h into CC1a, added appropriate fT4 monitoring for those diagnosed with secondary hypothyroidism.
+New CC1.a.v. now reads "v) For individuals being treated for secondary hypothyroidism, monitoring with fT4 testing every 6 weeks upon dosage change and annually in stable individuals."